wurli/tidyverse-dev-bot/news-files-annotated/crayon.md

 !begin-bullets-1!

+-   !begin-bullet!
--   crayon now does not fail to install from source if the utils package is not loaded (#133).
+    crayon now does not fail to install from source if the utils package is not loaded (#133).
+    !end-bullet!

 !end-bullets-1!